Skip to main content

 Kubernetes

 Kubernetes is an open source, distributed, container orchestration platform that was originally designed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
 Kubernetes enables the automation of deployment, management, and scaling functions for containerized applications.
 In recent years, Kubernetes has emerged as the dominant container orchestration platform.
-Although other container packaging formats and run times are supported, Kubernetes is most often used as an orchestration system for Docker containers.
 For more information, visit the Kubernetes website.

 Apache Airflow